JetBrains/Qodana/topics/qodana-yaml.md

 You have several options to configure [quality gates](quality-gate.topic).

-First of all, you can add a fail threshold to control the total number of problems in a project, which is supported by all linters:
+You can add a fail threshold to control the total number of problems in a project, which is supported by all linters:

 ```yaml